appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 storage.googleapis.com/appcircle-dev-common/self-hosted
 ```

-##### If you don't have an image registry like `Harbor`, `Nexus` and want the Appcircle server to access the Appcircle image registry:
+##### If you don't have a proxy registry like `Harbor` or `Nexus`, and want to use container images directly from Appcircle:

-- If you have your own image registry and want to mirror or proxy the Appcircle container images, then your Appcircle server doesn't need to access the origin container image registry directly.
+- If you have your own proxy registry and want to mirror the Appcircle container images, then your Appcircle server doesn't need to access the origin container image registry directly.

 - If you don't have an image registry, the Appcircle server needs to access this URL.